syncfusion-content/maui-docs/MAUI/Circular-Charts/Plot-Area-Background-View.md

 ---
 layout: post
 title: Plot Area Background View  in .NET MAUI Chart control | Syncfusion
-description: This section explains about how to configure the Plot Area Backgrund and its features in .NET MAUI Chart (SfCartesianChart).
+description: This section explains about how to configure the Plot Area Backgrund and its features in .NET MAUI Chart (SfCircularChart).
 platform: maui
 control: SfCircularChart
 documentation: ug